India: Court rules in favor of Hindus over Ayodhya temple-mosque dispute | DW | 09.11.2019

 Giving their initial reaction to Saturday's ruling, Zafaryab Jilani, a lawyer for the Sunni Waqf Board said: "We respect the verdict, but we are not satisfied ... we will go through the judgment carefully."

-The Ayodhya issue has regularly provoked tensions between majority Hindus and Muslims, who account for about 14% of India's 1.3 billion population.
+The Ayodhya issue continues to provoke tensions between majority Hindus and Muslims, who account for about 14% of India's 1.3 billion population.

-Ahead of the verdict, Prime Minister Narendra Modi urged calm and security was tightened around the Supreme Court building in New Delhi and Ayodhya, where 5,000 paramilitary forces were deployed.
+Ahead of the verdict, Prime Minister Narendra Modi urged calm and security was tightened around the Supreme Court building in New Delhi and Ayodhya, where 5,000 security forces were deployed.

 "Whatever the decision of the Supreme Court ..., it will not be a victory or defeat for anyone.
 My appeal to fellow countrymen is our collective priority should be that this decision further strengthens the great tradition of peace, unity and goodwill in India," he wrote on Twitter.